Knowledge

 Afridi & Angell inBrief

-By Stuart Walker and Private: Kanan Kasuya
+By Stuart Walker, Kanan Kasuya (former A&A Associate)

 The DIFC has expanded the scope of the common reporting standards, meaning more people must make filings plus increased fines for non-compliance.